 This part of ISO 19005 is intended to lead to the development of various applications that read, render, write and validate conforming files.
 Different applications will incorporate various capabilities to prepare, interpret and process conforming files based on needs as perceived by the suppliers of those applications.
 However, it is important to note that a conforming application needs to be able to read and process appropriately all files complying with a specified conformance level.

-This part of ISO 19005 extends the capabilities of ISO 19005-1.
-It is based on PDF version 1.7 (as defined in ISO 32000-1) rather than PDF version 1.4 (which is used as the basis of ISO 19005-1).
-These added capabilities are made possible through compliance with ISO 32000-1 and include
+This part of ISO 19005 extends the capabilities of ISO 19005-2.
+Just as with ISO 19005-2, it is based on PDF version 1.7 (as defined in ISO 32000-1).